 Disabling this option during multi-source capturing may result in excessive CPU usage.
-When Preferred Processor is disabled, affinity is set to 0 (Balancing CPU Processor Group Affinities).
+When Preferred Processor is disabled, affinity is set to 0 (see Live Capture Administration Guide > Balancing CPU Processor Group Affinities).

 LOS Video Test Pattern-Applies only when Freeze on LOS is disabled.
 Specifies the test pattern to display during LOS.
 For details, see Loss of Signal Behavior.